how 3 industry giants are shaking up the in-store shopping experience

 The consumer electronics retailer now ranks amongst the world's top 250 largest retailers - the third Australian retailer to join the list.
-Last year, JB Hi-Fi's customer satisfaction rating was 90.1%, even topping IKEA at 88.9%.
+Last year, JB Hi-Fi's customer satisfaction rating was 90.1 percent, even topping IKEA at 88.9 percent.

 So, how are they doing it?
 By hiring knowledgable staff and focusing on shopper experience.

 “One of the underlying strengths of JB is this sense of bargain shopping, which is not dissimilar to Aldi.
 Also, like Aldi, when you visit a store you have a sense of spotting things that might be new.”

 - Brian Walker, Chief Executive of Retail Consultancy.

 Shoppers walk into JB Hi-Fi knowing that the store is a 'go-to' for electrical products.
 They know they're likely to grab a bargain and the staff are not only technical experts, but also come across as highly engaged.
 Staff members are happy, and even given the freedom to create their own displays.